|

 Tax Incentives

 Bioscience Zones give existing and start-up bioscience companies in those zones greater access to educational institutions and provide tax incentives to facilitate their growth.
-Bioscience zones in the Metro MSP region are located in
+Bioscience zones in the Metro MSP region are located in Saint Paul and Minneapolis.

 Back to Top